thejunto/handbook/content/workflow.md

 - What valuable lessons can we all learn from this.
 - What are the next steps for completing the failed task.

+We see failure as an opportunity to learn.
+This meetings are positive, helpful, and fun.

 ## Over-communicate

 We over-communicate with clients to avoid having scheduled meetings.
 Every problem arises from poor communication.